wd8rde/gr-PyQtSDRGUI/README.md

-# GNU Radio Python Qt SDR GUI block
+# GNURadio Companion Python Qt SDR GUI oot block

 This is a **Work in Progress**.
 Not everything works yet ...
 Jan, 5, 2020